-This virtual icebreaker is ideal for larger groups or webinars – the more locations, the better the word cloud looks.
+This virtual icebreaker is ideal for larger meetings or virtual events – the more locations, the better the word cloud will look.

 You can also use word clouds to pick up your team’s thoughts and feelings.
 Open your meeting with a question such as: “In one word, how would you describe the past week/month?”

-This icebreaker will help you take a pulse check of the overall atmosphere in the team and detect possible downturns.
+This icebreaker is great for taking a pulse check of the overall atmosphere in the team and detecting possible downturns.

 Having microphones muted during a video call is a good practice to avoid any disturbing background noises, but it often hinders spontaneous communication between people.
 Create a signal or multiple signals that will help people express themselves.

 For example, instead of clapping when celebrating something, shake hands in the air.
 Raise a hand into the camera when asking for a time to speak.
 To express love or happiness, do a little heart symbol by putting both hands together or a simple thumbs-up.